 Discussing Difficult Topics

 The panelists discussed difficult topics such as harassment and inappropriate behavior.
-“I had to dress drown at trade shows or get harassed, or [only be] offered business opportunities [if] I’d go out to dinner,” said Gonzalez.
+“I had to dress down at trade shows or get harassed, or [only be] offered business opportunities [if] I’d go out to dinner,” said Gonzalez.
 “You must have thick skin.
 And I’m proud to say that predators are a lot more scared these days.
 So, change is happening.”

 The other panelists were Kathleen Coviello, vice president of technology & life sciences investments at the New Jersey Economic Development Authority; Jeanne Pinder, founder and CEO of ClearHealthCosts (Pelham, N.Y.), a digital startup; and Rachel Lyubovitzky, cofounder and CEO of EverythingBenefits (New Providence), a provider of benefits management solutions.